Finjan Holdings

-Finjan Holdings (Finjan) is a company that focuses on the licensing of intellectual property.
+Finjan Holdings is a company that focuses on the licensing of intellectual property.
 Finjan claims to own patented technology used in enterprise web security tools.
 Formerly a publicly traded company on NASDAQ (FNJN), it was acquired by the Fortress Investment Group in 2020.

 Finjan has filed a large number of lawsuits against leading software security companies asserting its patents including against: Cisco, Palo Alto Networks, Symantec, Blue Coat Systems, Sophos, Trend Micro, ESET, Bitdefender, Check Point, Qualys, Rapid7, Fortinet and others.
 As such, Finjan has been named a patent troll.

 The original hardware and software divisions of Finjan were acquired by M86 Security in 2009.
 Finjan continues to hold patents for various Web security technologies and licenses these patents to Trustwave (formerly M86) among others.
-Finjan's commitment to innovation in the security space continues through its investments which have culminated in the recent launch of Finjan's consulting services business, CybeRisk development of mobile applications for the consumer through its subsidiary Finjan Mobile and the incubation of up-and-coming technology startups pioneering a new generation of security technologies through the company's investment in Jerusalem Venture Partners (JVP) Fund VII's Cyber Labs, having invested alongside companies like Cisco and other technology companies.
 The company is headquartered in East Palo Alto, California.